beatobongco/ClimbingDiary/README.md

 ## 2016/9/10
  * Skipped climbing today to facilitate rest.
 Fever is such a bitch.
 Insyncers went climbing in Rizal and I'm stuck here.
  * Will come back 100%!!

+## 2016/9/12 - 2016/9/17
+ * Denise learned to lead on Monday.
+Did extremely well!
+She has mindset for lead, not scared.
+Good at clipping.
+ * Tuesday to Thursday was lead training everyday.
+Friday rest.
+Saturday lead training.
+ * Sent new routes on autobelay for warmup.
+Lime green 6b+ is pretty powerful and rad while crimpy red 6c is good for practicing the feeling of flagging.
+Redpointed both.
+ * The new routes are harder than before, which is good as harder grading is always welcomed so when moving to other gyms/crags no unpleasant surprises.
+ * Finished all lead routes with Denise from 5 - 6a+.
+Den flashed Funda, roof 6a+.

+## 2016/9/18
+ * Outdoor day!
+Everyone was super stoked.
+Denise's first outdoor!
+ * Flashed Early Bird (5.7) on toprope and then lead.
+Flashed SMB (5.7) on toprope.
+ * Was not able to attempt as many routes as I wanted (traffic in crag) but that's OK.
+Main purpose was to get a feel of ourdoors again.
+ * Mental game outdoors needs work both for Denise and I. Hopefully this will get us ready for Cebu!